PRODUCT DESIGNER

 • Designing new scalable navigation components and patterns

-• Translating IA strategy and research insights into production-ready solutions
+• Translating IA strategy and research insights into user-centered solutions

-• Partnering closely with UX, strategy, and engineering teams throughout discovery and iteration
+• Partnering closely with UX, strategy, and IT teams throughout discovery and iteration

 • Presenting design direction and concepts to leadership stakeholders